-The SIAC has, for some time, indicated to newly appointed arbitrators that it intends to publish awards and has asked them to indicate whether they consent to having their name noted in the published award.
+The Singapore International Arbitration Centre ('SIAC') has, for some time, indicated to newly appointed arbitrators that it intends to publish awards and has asked them to indicate whether they consent to having their name noted in the published award.

-The award scrutiny process, undertaken by leading institutions including the ICC, SIAC KCAB, and HKIAC deserves mention.
+The award scrutiny process, undertaken by leading institutions including the ICC, SIAC, KCAB, and Hong Kong International Arbitration Centre ('HKIAC') deserves mention.
 This process increases the legitimacy and efficiency of the arbitral process.
-The confidential review undertaken by the institution ensures that arbitrators conduct the arbitration and render an award to a certain standard, knowing that it will be rigorously reviewed by their peers at leading arbitral institutions.19)
+The confidential review undertaken by the institution ensures that arbitrators conduct the arbitration and render an award to a certain standard, knowing that it will be rigorously reviewed by their peers at leading arbitral institutions.32

 The publication of arbitral awards is commonplace in investor-state arbitration.
-The parties to an ICSID arbitration may agree to publish the award on the ICSID website.
-If the parties do not agree, then ICSID will publish excerpts of the legal reasoning contained in the award and other case material (with the parties' consent).
+The parties to an ICSID arbitration may agree to publish the entire award and other case material on the ICSID website.
+If the parties do not agree, then ICSID will publish excerpts of the legal reasoning contained in the award.
 Evidently, even absent party agreement to publish the award, information can be accessed that gives interested third parties access to important legal reasoning.
-The UNCITRAL Rules on Transparency20) enhance legitimacy by requiring the publication of documents,21) open hearings22) and by allowing third parties to file and make submissions.23)
+The UNCITRAL Rules on Transparency33 enhance legitimacy by requiring the publication of documents,34 open hearings35 and by allowing third parties to file and make submissions.36